-The Association leases various office equipment and its premises under non-cancellable leases expiring within one to three years.
+The Association leases various office equipment under non-cancellable leases expiring within one to three years.
 The leases have varying terms and renewal rights.

-The total value of low value assets that have been expensed to the statement of comprehensive income in the 2022 financial year was \$3,744.
+The total value of low value assets that have been expensed to the statement of comprehensive income in the 2023 financial year was \$7,157 (2022:\$3,744).

-There were no short term leases (< 12 months remaining) in the 2022 financial year (2021: \$59,293).
+There were no short term leases (< 12 months remaining) in the 2023 financial year (2023: \$Nil).

-The total value of low value assets and short term leases that the Association is committed to at 31 December 2022 was \$3,744
+The total value of low value assets and short term leases that the Association is committed to at 31 December 2023 was \$Nil.

-The Association leases a number of areas of land and buildings for the use of Guiding operations.
+The Association leases land and buildings for the use of Guiding operations.
 The Association leases these areas from Council or the Queensland Government for peppercorn values, with varying expiry dates.
-The following leases were in place with future commitments as at the reporting date:
+There was one lease with a remaining commitment of \$8,024 at the reporting date.